 Publisher: Entangled: Amara

-Source: Huge thank you to NetGalley and the publisher for providing me with a copy for review!
+Source: Huge thank you to NetGalley and the publisher for providing me with an ARC for review!

 All work and no wicked play makes Tiernan a very unsatisfied king…Of all the Verran brothers, Tiernan is the least suited to wear the Night Court crown.
 The Rebel Prince is happy with no responsibilities or accountability―just the freedom to pursue his own dark, lush pleasures in Sin City.
 Including his secret hunger for a certain smart-mouthed, fiery redhead.Only, the possibility of having Fiona is stripped away when Tiernan is thrust into the one role he never king .
 As king of the Dark Fae, wanting―let alone pursuing―anything with a lower-caste fae like Fiona would shift from fun…to forbidden.Now war is emerging from the shadows of Vegas, and Tiernan is caught between who he’s meant to be and who he wants .
 And somewhere in this maelstrom of lust, love, and rebellion is the key to the Dark Fae’s survival…even if the cost is more than he can imagine.

 So this is the second book in the Deviant Kings series, each of which focuses on a different Verran brother.
 The first book was based on Caiden and Bryn, and now we get Tiernan and Fiona.
 While I did absolutely enjoy this book, I think I am in the minority of people who actually preferred Caiden's story.
 I'm not sure what about this book was a bit less appealing, as it is definitely action packed, but it just didn't leave me with the same satisfied feelings as book 1.
 Again, that doesn't mean it wasn't good, because it was, it just wasn't my favorite of the two.